guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 It is worth noting that many API documentations have general introductions with limited space for the pagination concept.
 Pagination is usually just a small part of the overall API documentation introduction.

+An extensive chapter on pagination in APIs is available on the X Developer Platform.
+The chapter, titled "Pagination," includes:
+- Use cases for pagination
+- Pagination token definitions
+- Fundamentals of pagination
+- Pagination examples

 ...FOTO...

 Example: [Twitter API](https://developer.x.com/en/docs/twitter-api/pagination)